xstrig00/xstrig00.github.io/README.md

 ## How to Run / View the Website

-This website is primarily composed of static HTML, CSS, and JavaScript files
+This website consists of static HTML, CSS, and JavaScript files, so the website can be simply viewed by opening any HTML file directly in a web browser.